-The interim bar remains in place until a final decision is made to issue you with a clearance or exclusion.
+The suspension remains in place until a final decision is made to either retain your clearance or to cancel your clearance and issue you with an exclusion.

-As every applicant's case is different, the time it takes to reach a final decision varies.
+As every case is different, the time it takes to reach a final decision varies.
 The Screening Unit must take the time necessary to obtain and properly consider relevant information.
 Decisions will take longer when additional information is needed.
 You may contact the Screening Unit to enquire about the status of your application or check online by logging into your DoTDirect account.